Medicare Prescription Drug Coverage

 - You enroll in Part B (whether or not you have Part A)

 The penalty itself is calculated by multiplying 1% of the national base beneficiary premium by the number of full months you were eligible for coverage, but didn’t enroll.
-Learn more about the Part D late enrollment penalty.
+Learn more about the Part D late enrollment penalty here.

 Two Ways to Get Coverage

-While Medicare prescription drug coverage is only available through private health insurers, there are two ways you can receive your coverage:
+While Part D prescription drug coverage is only available through private health insurers, there are two ways you can receive your coverage:

 - A Medicare Advantage (Part C) plan with prescription drug coverage included

-If you have original Medicare and don’t want to switch to a Medicare Advantage plan, then you’ll need to enroll in a stand-alone PDP to avoid a late enrollment penalty (unless you have creditable coverage).
+If you have original Medicare and don’t want to switch to a Medicare Advantage plan, then you’ll need to enroll in a stand-alone plan to avoid a late enrollment penalty (unless you have creditable coverage).
 While many Medicare Advantage plans offer prescription drug coverage as part of the plan, there are some that don’t.
-If you have a Medicare Advantage plan that doesn’t offer drug coverage, you’ll need to find a stand-alone PDP.
+If you have a Medicare Advantage plan that doesn’t offer drug coverage, you’ll need to add a stand-alone plan.

 Things to Consider When Choosing a Prescription Drug Plan